Welcome to the Guild!

 - Have been quilting for a long time and want to get excited again!

-We welcome both members and non-members to our meetings.
+We welcome both members and non-members to our in-person meetings.
+During the COVID-19 pandemic, we are following guidelines by meeting with our members online.

-Non-members are asked to pay $10 at the door.
 Our meetings typically begin with guild business and announcements.
 A lecture by an invited speaker follows.
 We conclude with a procession of quilts made for SafeHouse Center and lots of Show & Tell.
-A local quilt shop displays a selection of their merchandise for purchase before and after the meeting.
+For in-person meetings only: a local quilt shop displays a selection of their merchandise for purchase before and after the meeting.
 Time is available before and after the meetings to visit the lending library, watch short demonstrations of various techniques and to chat with friends about your projects.

 Typically our Saturday speakers also teach all-day workshops on the Friday before and Sunday after our guild meetings.
-Check out our calendar where you can find our meeting schedule and workshops.
+Check out our calendar where you can find our meeting schedule and workshops, for both online and in-person offerings..